Crown Perth

 Burswood Entertainment Complex) is a resort and casino located in Burswood, Western Australia, near the Swan River.
-The resort consists of a casino, a convention centre with meeting rooms, a theatre and two ballrooms along with 32 restaurants and bars, a nightclub and recreational facilities.
+The resort consists of a casino, a convention centre with meeting rooms, a theatre and two ballrooms along with over thirty restaurants and bars, a nightclub and recreational facilities.
 It also features three hotels: the 405-room Crown Metropol Perth, the 291-room Crown Promenade Perth and the 500-room luxury hotel Crown Towers Perth, which was opened in December 2016.
 The Crown Perth is one of three Crown Resorts located in capital cities across the country.

 History

 1980s

 In 1984, the Government of Western Australia proposed, at the suggestion of Perth businessman Dallas Dempster, that a casino complex be constructed at Burswood Island on the Swan River, 3 km east of the Perth central business district.
 This was the site of a large landfill facility, which posed difficulties in the proposal, design and construction phases due to the risk of subsidence resulting from decomposition and also the risk of release of effluent into the adjacent river as a result of pile driving for the construction.
 The winning bidder to build the complex was Tileska Pty Ltd, a joint venture between Dallas Dempster and Genting Berhad, a Malaysian casino operator.

 At the time, there were allegations by rival bidders of misconduct against Dempster and Premier of Western Australia Brian Burke, but, after a thorough investigation of these accusations, the WA Inc Royal Commission found no impropriety in that regard.
 This consortium planned a two-stage construction.

 The first stage was initially expected to cost $200 million, and involved futuristic-looking buildings comprising a 135-table casino, 400-room hotel, 18-hole golf course, convention and exhibition centre, tennis courts, amphitheatre and other amenities, together with a beautification of the Burswood Island area.
 The second stage of the plan involved the $100m construction of another hotel on the site, but no time schedule was set for this and the second hotel was not constructed until two decades later.
 The Tileska joint venture took up 60% of the capital in the Burswood Property Trust, which was to own the complex.
 Genting would run the resort, having experience operating casinos in Malaysia's Genting Highlands.